Flugstein/BMB/README.md

 	cmake .
 	make

-Example:
+Example how to execute a test:

 	./BMB -threads=10

 or:

 	./BMB -t=10

 # GNUPlot

-display/plot graph with:
+plot and save graph with:

 	gnuplot plot.plt

-clear data file:
+Graph will be stored in `BMB/` as "output.png"

+clear data file when you want to run a new measurement:

 	> graph.dat